 Tutorial: Best Batteries for Mods and Vaping Safety

-What are the best batteries for mods?
+What is the best 18650 battery for your mod?
 And what is the right battery to use in your mod?
 It's actually the most important questions someone can ask before vaping on a new device.
 All personal vaporizers utilize high discharge lithium batteries.
 These batteries are by far the most crucial part of your device.
 When handled properly they are quite safe but if mishandled can be dangerous (especially in a mechanical mod).
 Below you will find everything you need to select the best battery for mods as well as tips to keep it working in tip top condition for the duration of its lifespan.

 Size, Does it matter?